The Eye of the World

 You have rated this

 It all begins on “an awkward morning, made for unpleasant thoughts.”
-Rand al’Thor is a farmer who is accompanying his father to the local town, in the isolated rural region of the Two Rivers.
+Rand al’Thor is a young farmer accompanying his father to the local town, in the isolated rural region of the Two Rivers.
 The weather – always quick to react to important narrative events – is particularly bad: the air is chilly and the gusts of wind are stronger than usual.
 It doesn’t come as a surprise, then, when Rand suddenly feels like he’s being watched and, looking back over his shoulders, spots a dark rider not too far away.
 He can sense the hatred and malice of this rider, who also seems to exist on another plane: their horse doesn’t make a sound, and the strong wind doesn’t affect their robes.
 This mysterious figure vanishes when Rand looks away to call his father, and the boy dismisses the event as another unpleasant thought – but one that will linger on his mind for a while.

-Like most stories in the genre, Rand is about to have his calm, peaceful life shaken up by the arrival of a wizard, who tells him of the importance of his quest, which is directly linked to the rise of evil forces that answer to a Dark Lord.
+Like most stories in the genre, Rand is about to have his calm, peaceful life shaken up by the arrival of a wizard, who tells him of the importance of his quest, which is directly linked to the impending rise of evil forces that answer to a Dark Lord.
 Rand is forced to set forth on a journey to faraway places, visiting strange lands while being pursued by vicious monsters.

 These monsters are grotesque in nature, being a bizarre mix of different animals.
 The Trollocs, for example, which serve as the Dark Lord’s main minions (basically, this novel’s version of orcs,) have the horns of a ram, human hands, a muzzle, feathers, and also fur.
 They even exude a vile stench, because evil in The Eye of the World is not just an abstract concept, but something that can be clearly seen and felt by those around it.
 Evil is a tangible force that affects living beings and even materials.
 As a character explains to Rand: